Geography of South Africa

-South Africa occupies the southern tip of Africa, its coastline stretching more than 2850 km from the desert border with Namibia on the Atlantic (western) coast southwards around the tip of Africa and then northeast to the border with Mozambique on the Indian Ocean.
+South Africa occupies the southern tip of Africa, its coastline stretching more than 2850 km from the desert border with Namibia on the Atlantic (western) coast southwards around the tip of Africa and then northeast to the border with Mozambique on the Indian (eastern) coast.
 The low-lying coastal zone is narrow for much of that distance, soon giving way to a mountainous escarpment (Great Escarpment) that separates the coast from the high inland plateau.
 In some places, notably the province of KwaZulu-Natal in the east, a greater distance separates the coast from the escarpment.
 Although much of the country is classified as semi-arid, it has considerable variation in climate as well as topography.
 The total land area is 1220813 km2.
 It has the 23rd largest Exclusive Economic Zone of 1535538 km2.

 The South African central plateau contains only two major rivers: the Limpopo (a stretch of which is shared with Zimbabwe), and the Orange (with its tributary, the Vaal) which runs with a variable flow across the central landscape from east to west, emptying into the Atlantic Ocean at the Namibian border.

 The eastern and southern coastal regions are drained by numerous shorter rivers.
 There are very few coastal rivers along the arid west coast north of 31°30′S.

 In such a dry country, dams and irrigation are extremely important: the largest dam is the Gariep on the Orange River.